 Nicholas, an early Christian, secretly gave money three separate times for three sisters whose father didn’t have enough money for a dowry for them to get married.
 During the night he snuck the money into their stockings.
 But one night the father caught St. Nicholas, Nick asked for him to keep his secret.
 St. Nick gave to this family unconditionally because of his love for God.

 “You’d better watch out, you’d better not cry, you’d better not pout I’m telling you why. . .
 He sees you when you’re sleeping, he knows when you’re awake, he knows if you’ve been bad or good so be good for goodness sake . .”
 Those lyrics are just creepy!
-I think that kids need to have privacy, space away from adults, freedom to fully express their feelings.
+I think that kids need to have privacy, space away from adults, and the freedom to fully express their feelings.

 We want our kids to know that we love them unconditionally